theDavidCoen/LNURL-withdrawPOS/README.md

 **Disposable links**
 <br>Disposable cards are widely adopted by fiat services, such as Revolut, for example, but also by Lightning services with fiat ramp, such as Moon.
-A user can create a card and spend the entire amount, then the app forget the card details and it can't be used anymore.
+A user can create a card and spend the entire amount, then the app forgets the card details and it can't be used anymore.
 This may also exist here: **whenever the user spend sats using the LNURL-withdraw link, this could be "destroyed" and a new LNURL-withdraw link could be created, which "contains" the change.**

 **NTAG 424**